th2-net/th2-conn-generic/conn-fix/README.md

 # It is a required parameter.
 Time of the day that this FIX session becomes activated.
 # The time is in the format of HH:MM:SS, represented in UTC.
-# If the session creation time is not between the StartTime and the EndTime the session state will be reset (incoming / outgoing sequences and message cache will be dropped).
+# If the session creation time is not between the StartTime and the EndTime, the session state will be reset (incoming / outgoing sequences and message cache will be dropped).
 # The bounds move daily.
 So it means that, in the next day after the start of 'EndTime', the bounds will be moved
 # Format of the value is 99:99:99
 startTime: 00:00:00

 # It is a required parameter.
 Time of the day that this FIX session becomes deactivated.
-# time in the format of HH:MM:SS, time is represented in UTC.
+# The time in the format of HH:MM:SS and is represented in UTC.
 # If the session creation time is not between StartTime and EndTime the session state will be reset (incoming / outgoing sequences and message cache will be dropped).
 # The bounds move daily.
 That means next day after the start at 'EndTime', the bounds will be moved
-# Format of value is 99:99:99
+# Format of the value is 99:99:99
 endTime: 00:00:00

 # It is a required parameter.
 # Specifies the default application version ID for the session.
 # This can either be the ApplVerID enum (see the ApplVerID field) or the BeginString for the default version.
-# Possible values: "2", "3", "4", "5", "6", "7", "8", "9"
+# The possible values are: "2", "3", "4", "5", "6", "7", "8", "9"
 defaultApplVerID: 9

-# Determines if sequence numbers should be reset to 1 after a normal logout termination
+# Determines if the sequence numbers should be reset to 1, after a normal logout termination
 resetOnLogout: false

-# Determines if sequence numbers should be reset to 1 after an abnormal termination
+# Determines if the sequence numbers should be reset to 1, after an abnormal termination
 resetOnDisconnect: false

 # Save Heartbeats to logs or not.